Eva-Kaushik/ProbNetX/Readme.md

 ### 4. Key Advantages
 Exact Inference: Full control over CPT computation and inference logic and Probabilistically rigorous predictions without approximations.
-Robust to Sparse Data: Pseudo-counts prevent zero-frequency errors.
+Robust to Sparse Data: Pseudo counts prevent zero frequency errors.
-Reproducible & Research-Grade: Outputs CPTs and predictions in canonical formats.
+Reproducible : Outputs CPTs and predictions in canonical formats.
-Generalizable: Works with any discrete Bayesian network—from simple Naive Bayes to complex DAGs.
+Generalizable: Works with any discrete Bayesian network from simple Naive Bayes to complex DAGs.

 Note: ProbNetX is a reproducible, interpretable, and rigorous framework for predictive modeling, decision-support, and hypothesis testing.
-It is suitable for high-dimensional, sparse, or incomplete datasets in domains such as: Bioinformatics, Natural Language Processing, Finance and Experimental research
+It is suitable for high dimensional, sparse, or incomplete datasets in domains such as: Bioinformatics, Natural Language Processing, Finance and Experimental research